lunaticsm/Image-Uploader-API/README.md

 - 10&nbsp;MB per-file upload cap with friendly error responses.
 - In-memory rate limiting (per-client/minute) to prevent abuse.
 - Automatic cleanup job that prunes files after the configured retention window.
-- Live metrics (uploads, downloads, cleanups) exposed on the home page.
+- Live metrics (uploads, downloads, cleanups) exposed on the home page (now powered by a React SPA).
 - Password-protected admin dashboard to inspect uploads, storage usage, and prune files with lockout protection.
 - SQLite by default, with environment overrides for production databases.
+- Optional MEGA cloud backup so every upload is mirrored to remote storage before cleanup.

 ## Live Demo
 - Try the hosted instance at [https://cdn.alterbase.web.id](https://cdn.alterbase.web.id) to see the animated metrics, HTML landing page, and API guide in action.

 ## Getting Started

+### Prerequisites
+- Python 3.12+
+- Node.js 18+
+- npm 9+
+- A MEGA account if you plan to enable cloud mirroring

 ```bash
 python3 -m venv venv